Congratulations-- you’re in business! That is no small task, and you certainly should be proud of what you’ve already accomplished!

 The City, County, and State offer countless other incentives to encourage private investment, façade and property improvements, job creation, workforce development, and energy-efficient practices.

-Hone Your Professional Skills
+Hone Your Business Skills

 Never stop learning!
 Take advantage of Frederick’s many local educational opportunities.